home | about

 Renewable energy: all energy forms that can be replenished without relying on finite sources such as fossil deposits.

-Solar city: denotes for the purpose of this article an urban community embarked on a comprehensive path towards substituting renewable and sustainable forms energy for fossil and nuclear sources, while aiming at absolute greenhouse emissions targets for its populations in keeping with global sustainability goals.
+Solar city: notes for the purpose of this article an urban community embarked on a comprehensive path towards substituting renewable and sustainable forms energy for fossil and nuclear sources, while aiming at absolute greenhouse emissions targets for its populations in keeping with global sustainability goals.
 See also ‘Climate-stable practice’ and ‘Fossil city’.

 Solar energy: 'solar' in its wider definition connotes all aspects of energy sources which can be traced to the action of the sun.
 These include solar thermal, photovoltaic, biomass, bio energy, wind and wave energy (and, strictly speaking, also fossil fuels).
 In this sense 'solar' describes renewable forms of energy that neither create greenhouse gas emissions nor non-degradable and/or toxic waste.
 A solar energy economy would exhibit dramatically altered urban development dynamics globally, regionally and locally.